Frank Barrie: Theatre

 Later leading London appearances include A Midsummer Night's Dream at the Open Air Theatre, Regent's Park, where he played Oberon opposite Linda Thorson as Titania.
 His performance as Crichton in the 1977 staging of The Admirable Crichton at the Greenwich Theatre drew favourable comment, with the Daily Telegraph commenting that "Frank Barrie as Crichton gives every impression that beneath the stiff butler's uniform, there beats the heart of a true intelligent being".
-He also appeared as Arthur Kipps in The Woman in Black at The Fortune; Lord Rosebery in Motherdear opposite Margaret Lockwood at The Ambassadors and Janacek at The Royal Festival Hall, in which he achieved his long held ambition of conducting an orchestra.
-He also played Braham in The Philanthropist at Wyndham's and Major Ross in The Crucifer of Blood at the Haymarket.
+He also appeared as Arthur Kipps in The Woman in Black, which was staged at The Fortune theatre; Lord Rosebery in Motherdear opposite Margaret Lockwood at The Ambassadors and Janacek at The Royal Festival Hall; He also played Braham in The Philanthropist at Wyndham's and Major Ross in The Crucifer of Blood at the Haymarket.

 Barrie was the author of his one man show, Macready!, the story of the great Victorian actor William Macready, which came to the West End in 1981 after a triumphant run in New York and was filmed by the Bright Thoughts Company for Channel 4.
 For this performance he was nominated "best actor" in the London Critics Plays and Players Awards.
 Barrie performed Macready! worldwide, in a record breaking 65 countries, including Australia when in 1982 he represented Great Britain in the Commonwealth Games Arts Festival in Brisbane.

 In 1991 he appeared at the Theatre Royal, Windsor in The Philanthropist.
-In 1995 he played the title role in a later production of Jeffrey Bernard is Unwell, with The Stage commenting that "the central performance by Frank Barrie is finely placed and impeccably played".
+In 1995 he played the title role in a later production of Jeffrey Bernard Is Unwell, with The Stage commenting that "the central performance by Frank Barrie is finely placed and impeccably played".

 In 2008, Barrie was cast as Noël Coward in the original London production of Lunch with Marlene, a play about the friendship between Coward and fellow acting legend Marlene Dietrich.
 The production received "rave reviews", with the casting of Barrie as Coward being described as "impeccable" by The Stage.